mcay23/hound/README.md

   - Create collections (playlists)
   - Write reviews
 - WIP
-  - Stream and download media from p2p sources
+  - Stream and download media directly from p2p, http, or file serving
   - Download streams to device or server
   - Android Mobile and TV apps
 - Future